-(C1.2) Below board-level, provide the highest-level management position(s) or committee(s) with responsibility for climaterelated issues.
+(C1.2) Provide the highest management-level position(s) or committee(s) with responsibility for climate-related issues.

-Name of the position(s) and/or committee(s) Responsibility Frequency of reporting to the board on climate-related issues Chief Operating Officer (COO) Both assessing and managing climate-related risks and opportunities Annually Risk committee Both assessing and managing climate-related risks and opportunities Annually
+Name of the position(s) and/or committee(s) Responsibility Frequency of reporting to the board on climate-related issues Chief Executive Officer (CEO) Both assessing and managing climate-related risks and opportunities Annually Risk committee Both assessing and managing climate-related risks and opportunities Annually

-(C1.2a) Describe where in the organizational structure this/these position(s) and/or committees lie, what their associated responsibilities are, and how climate-related issues are monitored.
+(C1.2a) Describe where in the organizational structure this/these position(s) and/or committees lie, what their associated responsibilities are, and how climate-related issues are monitored (do not include the names of individuals).

-• Per our Proxy Statement: At the company level, the Board of Directors and its Committees provide oversight of the Company's risk management processes, including the Enterprise Risk Management Council (ERMC).
-The ERMC is led by the Chief Operating Officer and is comprised of all members of the Corporate Policy Council (includes the CEO, COO, CTO, CFO, CHRO, CGBDO, VP General Counsel, VP Communications, VP Government Relations, and the five sector presidents), the Chief Accounting Officer, Chief Compliance Officer, Secretary, head of Internal Audit and Treasurer.

-• Climate-related issues are included within the ERMC responsibilities as a result of its oversight of Northrop Grumman's integrated, company-wide risk management process.
+Per our Proxy Statement (p 15.): At the company level, the Board of Directors and its Committees provide oversight of the Company's risk management processes, including the Enterprise Risk Management Council (ERMC).
+The ERMC is chaired by the CEO and is comprised of all members of the Corporate Policy Council (includes the , CTO, CFO, CHRO, CGBDO, VP General Counsel, VP Communications, VP Government Relations, and the five sector presidents), the Chief Accounting Officer, Chief Compliance Officer, Secretary, head of Internal Audit and Treasurer.
+Climate-related issues are included within the ERMC responsibilities as a result of its oversight of Northrop Grumman's integrated, company-wide risk management process.
 The ERMC seeks to ensure that the Company has identified the most significant risks and implemented effective mitigation plans for each; this includes climate-related risks related to natural disasters, environmental laws and regulations, and Company reputation.

-• Certain members of the ERMC have responsibility for specific risks and are responsible for assessing risks, developing and executing risk mitigation plans, and monitoring status and trends.
+In addition, climate-related issues may be elevated to and addressed by the Policy Committee of the Board of Directors which has responsibility for identifying and evaluating environmental sustainability impacts and trends that could impact the company's business.
+Certain members of the ERMC have responsibility for specific risks and are responsible for assessing risks, developing and executing risk mitigation plans, and monitoring status and trends.
 Specific climate-related issues such as natural disaster, environmental and regulatory, and Security including the Business Continuity Program are the responsibility of the CFO, VP General Counsel, and President of Enterprise Services respectively.

-• The ERMC meetings consist of updates from certain members on the risks they manage and includes changes in the risks since the last meeting, risk mitigation efforts, or other potential risks that have been identified.
-For example, natural and environmental disaster risks are monitored at the site/asset level through the Business Continuity Program, annual inspections, risk modeling to identify interruption exposures, and other actions.
+[LMB1] The ERMC meetings consist of updates from certain members on the risks they manage and includes changes in the risks since the last meeting, risk mitigation efforts, or other potential risks that have been identified.
+For example, natural and environmental disaster risks are monitored at the site/asset level as a part of the Business Continuity Program through the use annual inspections and risk modelling, among other actions.
+Specifically, risk modelling is actively used at some of our coastal sites, like those in Melbourne and St. Augustine, FL to analyse how hurricanes of different sizes and scope might disrupt business operations.
 Any material changes in these results, trends, or risk management approach may be included in the update provided to the ERMC as the committee regularly monitors all risk factors for the company.